goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 3. **Inferential statistics:** run the test and interpret the output

 *Remember that in some cases a non-parametric test might be your best option to start with*.
-The steps taken for these are very similar: first describe the data, check that the assumptions are met, then go ahead with significance testing.
+The steps taken for these are very similar: describe the data, check that the assumptions are met, then go ahead with significance testing.

 #### 5. Examples of statistical methods